MatthewZMD/.emacs.d/README.md

 # Package Management

-Some packages are disabled with the `:disabled` tag, because I don't use them very often.
-You can disable packages similarly yourself too:
+Some packages are disabled using the `:disabled` tag due to infrequent usage.
+You can similarly disable packages as needed:

 ```emacs-lisp
 (use-package foo